Discover the 11 best seaside towns for mouth-watering seafood

 But you can also find a whole host of other seafood here, from ocean school whiting to blue spotted flathead, Balmain bugs and the sweet Clarence River school prawns.

-Keen anglers will have ample opportunity to land their own catch, whether deep sea fishing or casting off from the beach or estuary.
+Keen anglers will have ample opportunity to land their own catch, whether deep-sea fishing or casting off from the beach or estuary.
 Or take the more relaxing route to a fish supper at one of the town’s stellar local restaurants.

 A rising star in Western Australia’s tourism scene, in the belly of the state’s midwest, Geraldton still lies a touch under the radar.
-But its triple threat of beautiful beaches, wildly fresh seafood and rich Aboriginal culture have earned it a rightful place as one to watch.
+But its triple threat of beautiful beaches, wildly fresh seafood and rich Aboriginal culture has earned it a rightful place as one to watch.

 Western rock lobster is prized in these parts, and the Geraldton Fishermen’s Co-operative (GFC) is the largest processor and exporter of rock lobsters in the world.